Why Are Financial Institutions Hesitating in Implementing Technology in Compliance?

 The introduction of online verification has brought a focus on the protection of online customer data.
 There is a lot of data produced in transit, at any point of time, from sources such as online transactions which need to be secured with the help of tech like this.

-With the finance industry slowly moving towards digitization; it is becoming increasingly necessary to come up with better data protection policies and techniques.
+With the finance industry slowly moving towards digitization; it is becoming increasingly necessary to come up with better data security solutions and policies

 Technology, especially in the form of artificial intelligence, is helping in this cause.
 Machine learning is being used to monitor compliance of online transactions.
 Lastly, regardless of all the risks that come with using technology in compliance and the costs of investment, organizations are showing an inclination to bring their tech adoption up to date to ensure necessary compliance in finance—but they must adopt now, and not later.